Policy Against Sexual Assault

 Post-Investigation Meeting with Accused Student

-After receiving the Investigative Report, the Dean of Students will convene a meeting with the accused student, his/her advisor, his/her support person(s), to review the report and to determine if the student either accepts the findings or rejects the findings in part or in their entirety.
+After receiving the Investigative Report, the Dean of Students will convene a meeting with the accused student, his/her advisor, and his/her support person(s) to review the report and to determine if the student either accepts the findings or rejects the findings in part or in their entirety.

-Where the accused individual accepts the Investigators’ finding that there is sufficient evidence that s/he violated College policy, a Sexual Misconduct Board will be convened by the Dean of Students and the board will impose appropriate sanctions for the violation.
+Where the accused individual accepts the Investigators’ finding that there is sufficient evidence that s/he violated College policy, a Sexual Misconduct Board will be convened by the Dean of Students for the purpose of imposing appropriate sanctions for the violation.

 Post-Investigation Meeting with the Complainant/Victim

-After receiving the Investigative Report, the Dean of Students will convene a meeting with the individual bringing forth the complaint, his/her advisor, his/her support person(s), to review the report and answer any questions regarding the process.
+After receiving the Investigative Report, the Dean of Students will convene a meeting with the individual bringing forth the complaint, his/her advisor, and his/her support person(s), to review the report and to determine if that individual either accepts the findings or rejects the findings in part or in their entirety.

 Sexual Misconduct Board

 The Sexual Misconduct Board is composed of a standing group of students, faculty and staff appointed by the Dean of Students.
 The Dean of Students will ensure that all Board members receive sufficient training to carry out their duties on the Board.
-Formal Resolution involves a hearing before a panel (referred to as “the Panel”) of at least one student, one staff and one faculty member, unless otherwise determined by the Dean of Students.
+When convened for a hearing, this Board will consist of at least one student, one staff and one faculty member, unless otherwise determined by the Dean of Students.

 Conduct of Hearing